Anuraag3107/Anuraag3107/README.md

-- 👋 Hi, I’m Anurag Pal @Anuraag3107
+- 👋 Hi, I’m Anurag Pal.
 - 👀 I’m interested in WebDev & DevOps.
 - 💞️ I’m looking to collaborate on WebDev & DevOps learning.
-- 📫 How to reach me eranuragpal@gmail.com.
+- 📫 How to reach me anuragpal3107@gmail.com.

 <!---
 Anuraag3107/Anuraag3107 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.